13 DIY Home Improvements That Might Require A Permit

-Much like fences, a retaining wall often present a fairly simple build.
-In fact, many DIYers can set up a retaining wall over a weekend.
-But keep in mind that some municipalities require pulling the permit before starting work on any hardscaping over a certain size.
+Like fences, a retaining wall can often be built simply.
+Many DIYers can set up a retaining wall over a weekend.
+But some municipalities require pulling a permit for any hardscaping over a certain size.

-The inspector often looks to account for water drainage planning and that you won’t flood your neighbors yard or set yourself up for a collapse down the road.
+The inspector often looks for water drainage planning to assure you won’t flood your neighbor’s yard or set yourself up for a collapse down the road.

-Many locations require permits for new roofs, and some even require one for patches over a certain size.
-You definitely don’t want to skip pulling a required permit on this job, as you can easily see roofing work from the street!
+Many locations require permits for new roofs, and some even require one for patches bigger than a certain size.
+You’d better pull the required permit for this job, because a municipal inspector can easily spot roofing work from the street!

-Taking a few minutes to check in with your building department before you begin work might save you a lot of aggravation down the road.
-Once you have the all clear, here’s how to roof a house the Family Handyman way.
+Checking in with your building department before you begin might save you a lot of aggravation later.

 Adding Electrical Outlets

-Permit requirements stipulated by stringent municipalities often surprise DIYers doing a bit of basic wiring.
-Even in states that permit homeowners to work on their own homes, you oftentimes must still pull a permit.
-As a general rule of thumb, any electrical work that involves working behind the drywall requires a permit.
+Permit requirements stipulated by stringent municipalities often surprise DIYers doing basic wiring.
+Even in states that permit homeowners to work on their homes, you oftentimes must still pull a permit.
+In general, any electrical work behind the drywall requires a permit.

-Take adding an outlet as an example: Although it’s not terribly complicated, and many DIYers have the skills to do it right, it may be illegal to do so without a permit.
+Take adding an outlet.
+Although it’s not terribly complicated and many DIYers can do it, it may be illegal without a permit.
 If you put yourself in the building department’s shoes, you really can’t blame them.
-After all, if there is an electrical fire, all eyes will be on them.
+After all, if there’s an electrical fire, all eyes will be on them.

 Window and Door Replacement

 Adding a new residential window or exterior door where there wasn’t one before almost always requires a permit.
-But did you know that some municipalities require a permit for a straight replacement, as well?
+But did you know some municipalities require a permit for a straight replacement as well?

-Many building departments simply require that the replacement matches the dimensions of the existing door or window, while others insist on a specific look or material match.
-Just like roofing, this is another highly visible area on your home, so pulling the necessary paperwork before you start.
+Many building departments simply require the replacement matches the dimensions of the existing door or window, while others insist on a specific look or material match.
+Just like roofing, this is another highly visible area on your home, so pull the necessary paperwork before you start.